Euro zone bond yields jump, playing catch-up after Easter break | Business

 Euro zone bond yields jump, playing catch-up after Easter break

 Yet bond yields in the United States and Europe have risen sharply since hitting multi-month lows in March, as central bankers and traders have turned their focus back to inflation.
-The U.S. 2-year Treasury yield rose 15 bps on Friday and 4 bps on Monday, and was down 3 bps to 3.981% on Tuesday.
+The U.S. 2-year Treasury yield rose 15 bps on Friday and 4 bps on Monday.

-The German 10-year yield climbed 8 bps to 2.259% in early European trading.
+The German 10-year yield climbed 12 bps to 2.301%.
 Yields move inversely to prices.
 "This is in reaction to the U.S. Treasuries selling off over the long Easter weekend, especially after the U.S. jobs report showing still decent job creation," said Antoine Bouvet, senior rates strategist at ING.

 Expectations for further rate hikes dropped to effectively zero after the collapse of Silicon Valley Bank in March, causing bond yields to tumble as investors braced for further financial turbulence.
 Yet bond yields in the United States and Europe have risen sharply since hitting multi-month lows in March, as central bankers and traders have turned their focus back to inflation.

-The U.S. 2-year Treasury yield rose 15 bps on Friday and 4 bps on Monday, and was down 3 bps to 3.981% on Tuesday.
-Italy's 10-year yield rose 9 bps to 4.117% on Tuesday.
+The U.S. 2-year Treasury yield rose 15 bps on Friday and 4 bps on Monday.
+It was up 4 bps to 4.049% on Tuesday ahead of U.S. inflation data.
+Italy's 10-year yield rose 12.5 bps to 4.159% on Tuesday.
 That pushed the closely watched spread between German and Italian borrowing costs up slightly to 185 bps.

 Data on Tuesday showed that euro zone investor morale improved in April after dipping in March.
 The focus will be on the United States on Wednesday, when the latest consumer price inflation data is due.